smidaharoun/overwatch-api/README.md

 This will create the database structure, and uses Laravel [migrations](https://laravel.com/docs/migrations).

+### Database Refresh

+You'll often need to reset the database before re-importing, otherwise you'll get unique constraint errors from MySQL.
+To do so, run:

+    php artisan migrate:refresh

+This will revert all migrations and re-run them, effectively **wiping your database clean**.

 ### Importing Data

 The data is stored in CSV format and can be found in `resources/data`.
-To remove all existing data and import afresh, from the project root run:
+To import the data, run the following command from the project root:

     php artisan import

+If you receive an integrity constraint violation error, check you have refreshed your database (see above).

+### Deploy Script

+There's a simple deploy script in the root directory aptly named `deploy.sh`.
+This will:

+- Pull the latest changes from the origin master branch;
+- Install the non-development dependencies using composer;
+- **Force refresh the database**;
+- Import the dataset

+This script must be run from the root directory of the project.

 ## Contribution